riscv-europe/summit-website/site.src/pages/conference.md

 <div style="text-align: right">*Back to <a href="#top-tue">Tue 6th</a> - <a href="#top-wed">Wed 7th</a> - <a href="#top-thu">Thu 8th</a>.*</div>

-#### Simon Davidmann -- The RISC-V Verification Ecosystem with Open Standards and Commercial Tools
+#### Jon Taylor -- The RISC-V Verification Ecosystem with Open Standards and Commercial Tools

 Jon Taylor -- Director of Product Technology, [Imperas Software Ltd.](https://www.imperas.com/).